- Future Students

 - You must take the GRE within a five-year period prior to applying to our program.

-- GRE scores must be received by OSU CVM no later than October 2, 2012.
+- GRE scores must be received by VMCAS no later than September 15, 2016.

-You must submit official transcripts from all institutions listed on the VMCAS application
+You must submit official transcripts from all institutions directly to VMCAS at the address below.

 - Each transcript must be in an institutional letterhead envelope and sealed by the Registrar's Office.
 Sealed envelopes and transcripts marked "Issued to Student" are acceptable.